Since the enactment of ERISA in 1974, 403(b) plans have not had to comply with the annual 5500

 The plan sponsor has an obligation to take reasonable steps to resolve any questions regarding exclusions of such annuity contracts or custodial accounts.

 In making the decision to include or exclude assets under the FAB, the plan sponsor should be sure to discuss with the auditors the impact on how their opinion will read.
-Exclusion will result in a disclaimer opinion that may carry forward for many years,however this will not result in rejection by the DOL.
-Another consideration is that the use of this type of disclaimer may impact the plan's ability to use the limited scope audit approach in some cases, where excluded assets cannot be quantified.
+Exclusion will result in a disclaimer opinion that may carry forward for many years, however this will not result in rejection by the DOL.

-Plan sponsors preparing for their first audit are well-advised to talk early and often to their auditors about the information they will be looking for.
-They should also prepare a time-line or history of their plan, noting original effective date, vendors used, entities participating and other relevant information.
-They should look to see what is available for historical reporting from asset custodians and for historical payroll data.
-They should consider documenting the current control environment and what is known about plan operations in the past.
+As with any plan audit, plan sponsors preparing for their 403(b) audit are well-advised to talk early and often to their auditors about the information they will be looking for.
+It is helpful to have a time-line or history of their plan, noting original effective date, vendors used, entities participating and other relevant information.
 They should become familiar with their plan document, to the extent that they are not already.
-Sponsors who are well-prepared and communicate well with the auditors will likely find the audit less painful than they expect.
+Sponsors who are well-prepared and communicate well with the auditors will likely find the audit process goes smoothly.

 Since the issuance of the new regulations, Caron & Bletzer has closely watched developments in the 403(b) area.
-We have issued our first wave of audit opinions on 403(b) plans.
-We continue to stay abreast of 403(b) changes and Department of Labor (DOL) guidance.
+We are entering our eleventh 403(b) audit season.
+We continue to stay abreast of 403(b) changes and Department of Labor (DOL) and IRS guidance.
 We are fully prepared to work with you and share our knowledge to ensure your 403(b) audit is as smooth and efficient as possible.

 Form 5500 preparation and review